langtail/docs/README.md

 # langtail/docs

+This is the source code for Langtail documentation.
+You can visit https://langtail.com/docs/ to read the docs.

 ### Development

 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command